Discover Camp Namanu

 Young people want to shape the world.
 Camp Fire provides the opportunity to find their spark, lift their voice, and discover who they are.
 In Camp Fire, it begins now.
 Light the fire within.

 We welcome over 1,500 campers each summer in our Overnight Camp and Ranch Camp.
-Camp Namanu’s 552 acres serve as the outdoor classroom and playground for hundreds Oregon youth each year through weekend rentals and special events.
+Camp Namanu’s 552 acres serve as the outdoor classroom and playground for hundreds of Oregon youth each year through weekend rentals and special events.
 As a host site for the MESD Outdoor School in the spring and fall, Camp Namanu serves an additional 1,600 youth from the Portland area.
 A beautiful site for a DIY wedding or corporate retreat, Namanu helps adults unplug and connect with nature in a safe, welcoming environment.
-A night at Camp Namanu cold mean sleeping out beneath starts, or in a tree house perched over the Sandy river, or nestled by the fireplace in one of our historic Lodges.
+A night at Camp Namanu could mean sleeping out beneath starts, or in a tree house perched over the Sandy river, or nestled by the fireplace in one of our historic Lodges.
 Many day campers and youth groups visit Namanu for overnight stays and field trips to unplug and connect with nature, while in a safe and welcoming environment.

 We are proud to work with our donors, alumni, and our community and business partners to encourage youth leaders to learn, grow, and impact our communities to make a difference, together.

 Camp Namanu is a welcoming, empowering place for kids entering grades K-12 to spend their summer.
 Youth of all backgrounds are encouraged to try this inclusive and supportive resident camp, ranch and day camp, which run from July-August.
 Kids can stay for as little as three days or for up to two weeks.